socnetv/app/README.md

 Author: Dimitris V. Kalamaras
 Blog:   https://dimitris.apeiro.gr

-SocNetV is a cross-platform application developed in C++ and Qt5, an open source software development platform published under the GPL.
+SocNetV is a cross-platform application developed in C++ and Qt, an open source software development platform published under the GPL.

 This means you can compile and run SocNetV on any Operating System supported by Qt.